collocations.org

 The payments he gets barely cover his expenses.

-VERB + COVER
+VERB + cover

-VAT may be extended to cover books.
+The tax may be extended to cover books.

 against